 David Durand, as “tough boy” Rip Rawson (who begins the serial as a petty local foe of the Scouts’, becomes a sort of apprentice henchman to the counterfeiters, and finally comes over to the good guys’ side) handles his difficult part as skillfully as possible.
 The writers should really have done a better job of foreshadowing his eventual change of heart, but Durand never makes Rip seem so nasty or obnoxious as to make the transformation totally incredible; he’s more grumpily sarcastic than thuggish in manner, and gives a strong touch of humor to the character (particularly in his disgusted reaction after being outsmarted by Skeets’ rope trick).

 The villains are much less interesting than the good guys; even Rip is more distinctive than his elders in crime.
 Ivan Miller is capably slick and smug as lead counterfeiter Turk Mortenson, but is also calmly businesslike to the point of blandness; he’s a functional stock villain, but not a memorable menace.
-Jason Robards Sr. and Victor Adams are a bit more individualized as two of his leading henchmen–the former slyly shifty, the latter decidedly hard-boiled.
-Ralph Dunn has some funny moments (like his attempt to pick up a girl or his self-cheating at solitaire) as the fourth principal counterfeiter, the dull-witted Pug.
+Jason Robards Sr. and Victor Adams are a bit more individualized as two of his leading henchmen; the former slyly shifty, the latter decidedly hard-boiled–but neither especially memorable.
+Ralph Dunn is unthreatening but the most distinctive of the four principal counterfeiters; his character, the dull-witted Pug, is given some offbeat but good comic moments (like his attempt to pick up a girl or his self-cheating at solitaire).

 The fierce and unpredictable Indians on the whole make far more intimidating heavies than the counterfeiters–particularly George Regas as the intense, glowering High Priest.
 Regas, incidentally, manages to be menacing despite a lack of decipherable dialogue; he and his warriors speak a memorably weird-sounding “language” that was produced by a simple soundtrack reversal.
 Their cave-temple is also memorable, equipped with grotesque-looking statues, a gigantic stone drum that makes a genuinely eerie sound, and boiling pits of “radium” vapor.